No longer there- “Pinky”, The Flamingo of Camuy

 She chose her spots in Camuy well … she is protected from contact with most people by fences.
 You can see her from a distance, and she is not frightened off by visitors watching her.

-We are all pleased to share our island with her, and we hope she attracts other passing flamingos and entices them to stay!
+We were all pleased to share our island with her, and we hope she attracts other passing flamingos and entices them to stay!

-Pinky has been spotted in 2 locations, both on Road 485 in Camuy.
+Sadly, she is no longer in Camuy.
+Pinky had been spotted in 2 locations, both on Road 485 in Camuy.
 One location is the field just across from Peñón Amador Beach (south side of road).
 The other location (another cow field) is farther west on Road 485 on the north side of the road.

 Click on a placename below to view the location on Google Maps ...